PickleFace5/TheRedAllianceOverride/README.md

 This is a very simple chrome extension that changes the names and stylesheet of The Blue Alliance.

-This was a test for learning very simple javascript, so if any breaks please open an issue.
+This was a test for learning very simple javascript, so if anything breaks please open an issue.